markreha/cloudapp/README.md

 Information on the LavaCharts Library can be found [here](http://lavacharts.com).

+Information on the PLotly Library can be found [here](https://plot.ly/javascript/).

+Information on the jQuery DataTable Library can be found [here](https://datatables.net).

 The PhpDoc for the entire application can be found [here](http://htmlpreview.github.com/?https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/phpdoc/index.html)

 Building